HELLO, I’M NEIL

 From its inception, Sonos’ magic has resided in its sophisticated software ecosystem, seamlessly integrating content, control, and configuration functionality to meet user needs.
 I’ve contributed to every dimension of this SW ecosystem across mobile, desktop, web, and voice experiences.

 When I first joined Sonos I redesigned the entire configuration workflow in support of wireless 5.1 setup for home theater products.
-Over time, I grew a dedicated team to further evolve the configuration experience with new user interactions and rich visual aesthetics.
+Over time, I grew a dedicated team to further evolve the configuration experience visually and interactively.

 I have overseen numerous experiential updates to both the consumer and professional applications, grounded in customer understanding and known pain points, and have driven comprehensive visual updates in collaboration with the Sonos Brand team and external agencies such as Pentagram.